 It won’t make it that long.

-In the meantime I really hope you love this red wine cherry cobbler recipe, it’s already become a favorite around my place.
-Those 12 pounds of cherries are long gone already.
-Have fun in the kitchen and as always Happy Eating!
+In any case really hope you love this red wine cherry cobbler recipe, it’s already become a favorite around my place.
+Have fun in the kitchen and as always, Happy Eating!

 Red Wine Cherry Filling

 - 1 lb cherries dark sweet varieties